MarceloBxD/IGMA/README.md

 2. open w/ terminal
 3. code . ( if you use Visual Studio Code as IDE) to open the project inside VScode.

-## Was asked to do some documentation too, and here it is
+## Required to do some documentation too, so here it is

 #### Project structure